 Global Investment Strategy

-Weekly insights from the Global Investment Strategy team
+Weekly market insights and possible impacts on investors from the Wells Fargo Investment Institute Global Investment Strategy team.

 What it may mean for investors

 - In this low-rate environment, we recommend diversifying income streams by investing in income-producing assets across fixed income, equities and real assets.